-2022 2021 Other financial assets 34,030 44,519
+2023 2022 Other financial assets 34,030

-Note: With respect to the sale of Harmonic Drive Systems Inc (hereinafter "HDS") shares (9,160,200 shares) determined by the management on November 15, 2022, the transfer of risks and rewards of ownership of the shares from the Company to the purchaser is expected to be completed within a year from December 31, 2022.
-Therefore, the Company classifies the shares as assets held for sale.
-With respect to the partial sale of HDS shares (9,160,200 shares) determined by the management on February 10, 2021, the transfer of risks and rewards of ownership of the shares from the Company to the purchaser is expected to be completed within a year from December 31, 2021.
+Note: With respect to the sale of Harmonic Drive Systems Inc. (hereinafter "HDS") shares (9,160,200 shares) determined by the management on November 15, 2022, the transfer of risks and rewards of ownership of the shares from the Company to the purchaser is expected to be completed within a year from December 31, 2022.
 Therefore, the Company classifies the shares as assets held for sale.

-With regard to the partial sale of HDS shares on February 10, 2021 for which the settlement of the sales price had not been completed, the sale of the shares to the market has been completed by Nomura Securities Co., Ltd., the purchaser.
-Upon the completion of the sale of shares, the risks and rewards of HDS shares were transferred from the Company to the purchaser, and other financial assets decreased as a result of the settlement of the sales price based on the average daily Volume Weighted Average Price (hereinafter "VWAP") during the period of sales.
+With regard to the partial sale of HDS shares on November 15, 2022 for which the settlement of the sales price had not been completed, the sale of the shares to the market has been completed by J. P. Morgan Securities plc and Nomura Securities Co., Ltd., the purchasers.
+Upon the completion of the sale of shares, the risks and rewards of HDS shares were transferred from the Company to the purchasers, and other financial assets decreased as a result of the settlement of the sales price based on the average daily Volume Weighted Average Price (hereinafter "VWAP") during the period of sales.

-(Summary of partial sales of shares)
+(Summary of sales of shares)